 Lastly, stable teams help your business finish projects that improve customer value, the difference between what a customer gets from a product and what he or she thinks it’s worth.

 Your team of experts can focus on the highest-value functions first, so the product is already in a useful stage from the beginning of development and slowly becomes better and better as time rolls on.
-Development also takes less time and is less expensive, so savings can be passed on to the customer.
+Development also takes less time and money, so you pass savings on to the customer.

 There are many keys to creating great customer experiences, but if customers perceive something to be a bad value, they likely won’t be coming back.

 At first glance, stable teams may appear to contradict West’s Customer Experience Lifecycle Management Maturity Model, which guides businesses in moving their communications infrastructure from disconnected to prescriptive.

 However, when implemented properly, stable teams are an important step in advancing your CX maturity.
 A disconnected structure has distinct process for every function, from marketing to collections to customer service.

 Stable teams may keep team members focused on specific projects, but they allow employees to share information more efficiently.
 Prescriptive organizations are focused on business growth, content development and human interaction.
 By keeping team members focused, stable teams allow the organization to achieve each of those elements more efficiently.